 - How can users find your website once it’s published?
 Or in other words – What should I do to have great podcast website SEO?

-Luckily, we’ve created an all-in-one platform that solves both of the above questions – Podcastpage.io.
+Luckily, we’ve created an all-in-one website platform that solves all of the above questions – Podcastpage.io.
 Our platform would help you to easily create a podcast website in minutes, but also comes with built-in Podcast SEO tools, so your site and podcast can start growing from day one.

 Now that you’ve created your website, you must wonder what it takes to make it optimized for Podcast SEO.
 You would want to ensure people from around the world can easily find your site through search engines.

-We’ve gathered a list of the most important podcast website SEO features you should consider –
+We’ve put together a list of the most important podcast website SEO features and tasks you should implement to improve your own website’s SEO score –

 1. Register your own domain

-Having your own domain is the very first step of doing any type of SEO work.
-Without a custom domain, you’re just contributing to another brand’s domain ranking, so it’s important set up your own domain to get started with SEO.
+Having your own custom domain or URL is the very first step of doing any type of SEO work.
+When you think of SEO, it’s always about promoting your entire domain’s ranking and not really for just one specific page.
+Without a custom domain, you’re just contributing to another brand’s domain ranking, and you don’t “own” the traffic so it’s very important set up your own domain if your’e serious about SEO.

 2. A full podcast website – with custom pages and episode pages

-Having a free/basic dynamically-created website for your podcast may sound like a good idea at first, but it’s the worst you can do for your podcast website SEO.
+Having a free/basic dynamically-created website (or mini-site) for your podcast is not a good idea.
+It’s actually the worst you can do for your podcast website SEO.

-Each and every page you create would help you rank better on search engines, and if you have many episodes, their SEO “value” can really boost up your position on Google or other search engines.
-Having separate episode pages with a proper title (in the URL too), and with content / show-notes / transcripts would really mean users could stumble upon some specific episodes directly from search engines.
+Each and every page you create can eventually help you rank better on search engines, and if you have many episodes, their SEO “value” can really boost up your position on Google or other search engines.
+Having separate episode pages with a proper title (in the URL too), and with content / show notes / transcripts would really mean users could stumble upon some specific episodes directly from search engines.

-If your podcast website also includes a blog and custom pages (like we do at Podcastpage.io), writing quality content regularly is something that can help bringing steady organic traffic and improve your site’s ranking on search engines.
+If your podcast website also includes a blog and custom pages (these are easily available with Podcastpage.io), publishing quality-content regularly is something that can help bringing steady organic traffic and improve your site’s ranking on search engines.

 3. Fine tune the “Technical SEO” requirements